michaelterrefortes/CCOM3031-Handwashing-childbirth-project/README.md

 Project: Dr. Semmelweis and the Discovery of Handwashing

 In this project we practiced python and also finished the project.
+I learn to create tables and graphs in python.
+I think this is very important for my growth in Data Science and to improve in class.
+This project can help me to understand Data Science better and decide which final project to do.
+Also, this project was very interesting in order to understand the importance of handwashing before delivering a baby.